The Kurowski-Crofskey Family

 The siblings all reared their large families in a typical Polish atmosphere of shared work revolving around the home.

 Pat remembers her great-aunt Rose as a formidable woman.
-Her youngest daughter, Irene Joyce Smillie, agreed her mother’s rules were strict, but pointed out that with so many children they had to be.
+Her youngest daughter, Irene Joyce Smillie, agreed that her mother’s rules were demanding but, with so many children, they had to be.
 Rose adhered strictly to her routine: